Fadel-Rammal/Movies-Series/README.md

 # Movies-Series
-Bachelor of Science Senior Projectt
+Bachelor of Science Senior Project

 ### FolderSize To Download is 275 MB